BahaaGomaa/Snake-VS/README.md

 The project is based on trivvz's code of CS50 youtube videos: [part 1](https://youtu.be/ld_xcXdRez4), [part 2](https://youtu.be/UOzRK3p26Dw)

 snake50 is a Snake demo taught during [CS50tv Twitch](https://www.twitch.tv/cs50tv) livestream.
-Original snake50 project files are available in [Colton Ogden's repository](https://github.com/coltonoscopy/snake50).
+Original project files are available in [Colton Ogden's repository](https://github.com/coltonoscopy/snake50).

 Snake Game is an enhanced version of snake50 that added some options and nicer graphics.
-Original Snake Game project files are available in [Tomasz Wojdat's repository](https://github.com/trivvz/Snake-Game).
+Original project files are available in [Tomasz Wojdat's repository](https://github.com/trivvz/Snake-Game).

 Original Snake VS project files are available in [Bahaa Gomaa's repository](https://github.com/BahaaGomaa/Snake-VS).